skoolkid/skoolkit/sphinx/source/html-templates.rst

 The ``Asm`` template is the full-page template that is used to build disassembly pages.

-It contains the following identifiers (in addition to the universal and page-level identifiers):
+The following identifiers are available (in addition to the universal and page-level identifiers):

 * ``disassembly`` - replaced by sequences of copies of the